Webtrends Tracking Code

 Control and exploitation of copyright material online

-This article was written by John MacKenzie, a partner with Pinsent Masons, and it first appeared in 2001 in E-commerce Law and Policy.
-It has not been updated since.
+This article was written by John Mackenzie, a Partner with Pinsent Masons, and it first appeared in 2001 in E-commerce Law and Policy.
+It was last updated in August 2008.

 • "If it doesn't have a copyright notice, it's not copyrighted"